anrago32/synthesizer/README.md

 ## Gtk Graphics

-Graphics for this project are created using the gtk2hs Haskell library.
+Graphics for this project are managed using the gtk2hs Haskell library.

 ## Pulse Audio